sde1000/quicktill/README.md

  * Works on multiple terminals at once; transactions follow users between terminals

- * Web-based reporting interface (read-only for now)
+ * Web interface for reporting and management

  * [Xero](https://www.xero.com/) integration

  * Flexible discount policies, and reporting on discounts given

-It should be possible to run this software on any system that supports python 3.
+It should be possible to run this software on any system that supports Python 3.6.
 Usually it runs on Debian-derived Linux systems like Ubuntu.

 Misfeatures